 - Heat oven to 425 F (220C).
 Peel the eggplant, leaving some strips of skin attached.
 Dice into 1.5-2 inch cubes, and sprinkle generously with salt.
 Leave aside for 10 minutes or so while oven heats, over a colander if you can to get rid of some of the moisture.

-- Add the sliced garlic and diced tomatoes, then lower heat to medium and simmer for five minutes.
+- Add the sliced garlic and diced tomatoes, then lower the heat to medium and simmer for five minutes.

 - Add the tomato paste to the pan, and saute for 30 seconds before adding the pomegranate molasses if using, along with the seven spices, cinnamon, pepper, and salt.